Skip to content

 Head Shaving Experiences

-Before writing this review, I used the Dome Shaver Pro for about six weeks, just after I got the video live on YouTube first.
+Before writing this review, I used the Dome Shaver Pro for approximately six weeks.

 I used it on three days of growth, then every two days and daily.